IBM/icp-airways/README.md

 1. *UID* is ur database username
 2. *PASSWORD* is your database password
-3. *SECRET* is your unique secret you give for your app for JWT authentication
+3. *SECRET* is your unique secret you gave for your app for JWT authentication
-4. *EMAILUSERNAME* is your gmail email username from which email would be sent
+4. *EMAILUSERNAME* is your gmail email username from which the email would be sent
-5. *EMAILPASSWORD* is your email password of your gmail email
+5. *EMAILPASSWORD* is the email password of your gmail email
 6. Navigate to ```secrets``` folder in ```configMaps-secrets/secrets```
 7. Deploy secrets to Kubernetes
 ```